meracan/netcdf-swan/doc/README.md

         └-- .node
 ```
 Ideally, netcdf-swan can be placed beside the data folder ("SWAN_DATA"),
-but the path to the data will be contained in an 'input' json object when reading/writing to s3 (see below).
+but the path to the data will be referenced in an 'input' json object when reading/writing to s3 (see below).

-## NetCDFSWAN

-The NetCDFSWAN class acts as a sort of 'hub' or temporary storage space to hold all of the static grid and meta data
-from a single .mat or .spc file as nc files are being created, and provides some useful methods for plotting, etc.
-(work in progress...)
-The grid data includes coordinate data such as timesteps, latitudes, longitudes, bathymetry, and other triangular mesh information.

 ## Basic writing usage